The Andrews Sisters: Legacy

 In 2008 and 2009, the BBC produced The Andrews Sisters: Queens of the Music Machines, a one-hour documentary on the history of the Andrews Sisters from their upbringing to the present.
-The American premier of the show was June 21, 2009, in their summer vacation enclave of Mound, Minnesota.
+The North American premiere of the show was June 21, 2009, in their summer vacation enclave of Mound, Minnesota.
 In 2008, Mound dedicated "The Andrews Sisters Trail".
 The sisters spent summers in Mound with their uncles Pete and Ed Solie, who had a grocery store there.
 Maxene Andrews always said that the summers in Mound created a major sense of "normalcy" and "a wonderful childhood" in a life that otherwise centered on the sisters' careers.
 The Westonka Historical Society has a large collection of Andrews Sisters memorabilia.

+In 2019, the Great American Songbook Foundation held an exhibition titled "The Andrews Sisters: Queens of the Jukebox," which led discussions about the lives and impact of the Andrews sisters' careers on the music industry alongside a collection of archival artifacts and historic memorabilia.
+The Songbook Library & Archives houses most comprehensive collection of Andrews Sisters memorabilia available today.

+The Bronx Zoo acquired three young female Asian Elephants in October 1973, which they named Laverne, Maxine (a slightly different spelling), and Patty in honor of the trio.
+Of the three elephants, Patty still resides at the Bronx Zoo today, while the other two elephants, Laverne and Maxine, died in 1982 and 2018 respectively.

 Filmography

 Patty, Maxene, and LaVerne appeared in 17 Hollywood films.
 Their first picture, Argentine Nights, paired them with another enthusiastic trio, the Ritz Brothers.
 Universal Pictures, always budget-conscious, refused to hire a choreographer, so the Ritzes taught the sisters some eccentric steps.
 Thus, in Argentine Nights and the sisters' next film, Buck Privates, the Andrews Sisters dance like the Ritz Brothers.

 Buck Privates, with Abbott and Costello, featured the Andrews Sisters' best-known song, "Boogie Woogie Bugle Boy."
 This Don Raye-Hughie Prince composition was nominated for Best Song at the 1941 Academy Awards ceremony.

 Universal hired the sisters for two more Abbott and Costello comedies and then promoted them to full-fledged stardom in B musicals.
 What's Cookin'?, Private Buckaroo, Give Out, Sisters (in which they disguise themselves as old women as part of the zany plot) and Moonlight and Cactus were among the team's popular full-length films.

 The Andrews Sisters sing the title song as the opening credits roll and also perform two specialty numbers in the all-star revue Hollywood Canteen (1944).
 They can be seen singing "You Don't Have to Know the Language" with Bing Crosby in Paramount's Road to Rio with Bob Hope, that year's highest-grossing movie.
-Their singing voices are heard in two full-length Walt Disney features: "Make Mine Music", in a segment which featured animated characters Johnny Fedora and Alice Blue Bonnet; and "Melody Time", in the segment Little Toot (both of which are available on DVD today).
+Their singing voices are heard in two full-length Walt Disney features: Make Mine Music, in a segment which featured animated characters Johnny Fedora and Alice Blue Bonnet; and Melody Time, in the segment "Little Toot" (both of which are available on DVD today).